judycurie/judy/docs/assignments/week10.md

 **Fig.** Left: Board Properties.
 Right - schematic for plugin external power supply.

-- can use extenal power supply to one step motor
+- can use external power supply to one step motor

 - can be powered both by USB or external supply (switch?)